-The Dickinson Area Economic Development Alliance (DAEDA) recently hired Lois Ellis as the Director of Economic Development.
+Meet the Dickinson Area Economic Development Alliance (DAEDA) Director of Economic Development, Lois Ellis.

 Ellis has an extensive background in Economic Development in the Upper Peninsula.
 Her experience in economic development started in 2002 when she was hired at the Lake Superior Community Partnership.
 After 11 years at the LSCP, Lois worked as a Business Development Manager for the Michigan Economic Development Corporation (MEDC).
 Most recently, she was the President of Lasco Development Corporation.